Definition of Thermometer

-New-fangled thermometers: Thermometers are also available with digital displays that facilitate easy reading of the temperature, beepers to signal when it is time to withdraw the thermometer, and flexible tubes to resist breakage.
-Manufacturers provide instructions for their use.
+Digital thermometers: Thermometers are also available with digital displays that facilitate easy reading of the temperature, beepers to signal when it is time to withdraw the thermometer, and flexible tubes to resist breakage.

 Basal thermometers: Basal thermometers measure minor temperature changes in women to indicate whether ovulation (the release of an egg for fertilization by sperm) has taken place.
 The temperature of women normally rises slightly when ovulation occurs and does not return to normal until menstruation begins.
 Basal thermometers are sensitive enough to monitor the slight changes in temperature.

-Thermometers are available not only with Fahrenheit temperature scales, but also Celsius scales.
+Thermometers are also available with the Celsius scales.
 The Fahrenheit scale registers the freezing point of water at 32 degrees and the boiling point at 212 degrees.
-The Celsius scale (formerly called the centigrade scale) registers the freezing point of water at 0 degrees and the boiling point at 100 degrees.
+The Celsius scale (or centigrade scale) registers the freezing point of water at 0 degrees and the boiling point at 100 degrees.
 Fahrenheit temperature can easily be converted to Celsius by subtracting 32 from the reading, then multiplying by 5/9.
 Example: 98.6-32 =66.6.
 Next, 66.6x5/9 = 37.
 Thus, a normal temperature of 98.6 F is 37 on the Celsius scale.
-Celsius can be converted to Fahrenheit by multiplying the Celsius temperature by 9/5 and adding 32.
-Example: 37x9/5 = 66.6.
-Next, 66.6+32 = 98.6.
-Thus, a normal temperature of 37 on the Celsius scale is 98.6 on the Fahrenheit scale.

-The invention of the thermometer: This feat is conventionally credited to the renowned (and, in his lifetime, reviled) Italian astronomer and physicist Galileo (1564-1642).
-In Galileo's instrument, built about 1592, changes in temperature within an inverted glass vessel caused the expansion and contraction of the air within it and this changed the level of the liquid with which the vessel's long, openmouthed neck was partially filled.
+The invention of the thermometer: This feat is conventionally credited to the renowned Italian astronomer and physicist, Galileo (1564-1642).
+Galileo's instrument, built about 1592, used an inverted glass vessel in which changes of temperature caused the expansion and contraction of the air within it thus changing the level of the liquid in the partially filled vessel's long, open-mouthed neck.

 Medical Dictionary Definitions A - Z